Research Institute: University of Washington, University of California Berkeley

 Phase 1.2: Netnographics

 We started by looking at primary use cases from homeowners, landlords and rental hosts, tenants, and guests, and interviews from the news.
-These were collected from various forums online: Reddit, Yelp, reviews on Airbnb, Seniorsonly, Bing, YouTube, Lawnforum, blogs, comments spurred from original postings, etc. We compiled quotes, stories, impressions, uses, understanding, consent or lack thereof, policies around technology mentioned in these scenarios, and other information.
+These were collected from various forums online: Reddit, Yelp, reviews on Airbnb, Seniorsonly, Bing, YouTube, Lawnforum, blogs, comments spurred from original postings, etc. We compiled quotes, stories, impressions, uses, understanding, consent or lack thereof, policies around technology surfaced from these scenarios, and other information.

 Advertised Use Cases